secworks/ascon/README.md

 # ascon
-Verilog implementation of the ASCON lightweight authenticated encryption and hashing algorithm
+Verilog implementation of the [Ascon](https://ascon.iaik.tugraz.at/) lightweight authenticated encryption and hashing algorithm.

 ## Status